 JMRI: PanelPro, an application to make Control PanelsThe JMRI libraries contain the PanelPro application for creating control panels.
 This page describes the application, and how to use it.

-PanelPro provides three separate ways to create Control Panels:
+PanelPro provides four separate ways to create Control Panels:

 - The Panel Editor lets you graphically draw a Panel exactly the way you want it, and then animate parts of it to show the status of your layout and let you click to control it.

 - The Layout Editor provides tools to make a smart schematic of your layout while constructing the logic for signals, etc. This constrains how the panel appears a little, but it can save significant time when first bringing your layout up.

 Which to use: Layout Editor or Panel Editor?